lennon7c7/matomo/README.md

   * PHP 7.2.5 or greater
   * MySQL version 5.5 or greater, or MariaDB
   * PHP extension pdo and pdo_mysql, or the MySQLi extension
-  * Matomo is OS / server independent
+  * is OS / server independent

 See https://matomo.org/docs/requirements/.

 ## Install Matomo

   * [Download Matomo](https://matomo.org/download/)
-  * Upload matomo to your webserver
+  * Upload to your webserver
   * Point your browser to the directory
   * Follow the steps
   * Add the given javascript code to your pages